darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 Vignetting is a modification of the brightness and saturation at the borders of the image in a specified shape.
 Many of the parameters listed below can also be modified with a graphical control that overlays the image when the module has focus, showing the shape and extent of the effect.

+---

-This module is known to provoke banding artifacts under certain conditions.
+**Note:** This module is known to provoke banding artifacts under certain conditions.
 You should consider activating the [_dithering_](./dithering.md) module to alleviate this.

+---

 # module controls